Robert Zemeckis's unproduced projects

 During his long career, American film director Robert Zemeckis has worked on several projects which never progressed beyond the pre-production stage.
 Some of these projects fell in development hell, were officially cancelled, were in development limbo or would see life under a different production team.

 1970s

 Growing Up

-In the late 1970s, Zemeckis and his writing partner Bob Gale were approached by Steven Spielberg to write a small, low-budget film about Spielberg's own childhood in Arizona that he could quickly make before shooting on 1941.
+In the late 1970s, Zemeckis and his writing partner Bob Gale were approached by Steven Spielberg to script a small, low-budget film about Spielberg's own childhood in Arizona that he could quickly make before shooting 1941.
 Growing Up, alternately titled Clearwater and After School, was described as a "foul-mouthed, R-rated comedy about 12-year-olds".
 The film was set to shoot in May 1978, but Spielberg backed out.

 1980s

 Gangland

 In 1982, Zemeckis and co-collaborator Bob Gale wrote the screenplay for a planned Prohibition-era film entitled Gangland, set in Chicago.

 Cocoon

 Before the release of Romancing the Stone, Zemeckis was attached to direct Cocoon, and had spent a year working on it.
 Due to the commercial failure of his previous two films, Zemeckis was replaced by Ron Howard.